Introduction

 13 }

-In order to try out the above query, you may want to create a controller, like the way it is done in the video below.
+To try the above query, you may want to create a controller, as demonstrated in the video below.

 dancebooks